elastic/tedi/README.md

 # Global facts apply to all images.
 facts:
-  # Some facts have explicit support within Tedi.
-Setting the "elastic_version"
-  # fact will arrange for image tags to be versioned correctly.
   elastic_version: 6.3.1

+  # The "image_tag" fact has explicit support inside Tedi.
+Specify it to have
+  # your images tagged something other than "latest".
+  image_tag: 6.3.1-SNAPSHOT

 # Asset sets declare files that need be acquired (downloaded) before building
 # the image.
 Declaring different asset sets is a good way to build different